WenfeiY/P.patens_geno_design/README.md

 # P.patens_geno_design
 Python and R scripts for genome design as a supplement to GenoDesigner (https://github.com/SynMoss/GenoDesigner) to mitigate GenoDesigner’s potential drawbacks like PCRmark design.
 These scripts can design PCRmarks for most genes and generate drafts of synthetic sequences of chromosome arms in a command-line manner.
-The example directory contains example data for GenoDesigner and scripts provided here.

 # Installation
 ---
 1. Clone the repo
 ```
 git clone https://github.com/WenfeiY/P.patens_geno_design.git

 cd P.patens_geno_design
 ```
 2. Create Anaconda environment